Sushma-66/Mapping-the-Path-to-Net-Zero/README.md

-# Mapping-the-Path-to-Net-Zero
-# Abstract
-The manufacturing sector's role in the decarbonization agenda to achieve Net Zero by 2050 spans its operations and the wider economy by helping design and manufacture products needed for a low-carbon economy.
-Countries are trying to develop strategies and roadmaps for Net Zero transitions in the Manufacturing sector.
-For instance, in partnership with Inspire PLC, Make UK developed the UK’s road map to Net Zero in 2050.
-However, most of the transition roadmaps are developed in consultation with only manufacturing and sub-manufacturing sectors, thus, neglecting the potential roles and impacts that other sectors could have on the manufacturing sector and vice versa in the transitioning process.
-Furthermore, research in manufacturing Net Zero transition has focused on core manufacturing activities without viewing the transition strategies from a holistic perspective and gathering insights from other sectors.
-In this work, we deploy a bibliometric analysis to study the research in Net Zero Transitions in the Manufacturing sector and a Systematic Literature review to scope the links with Manufacturing and other sectors in transitioning to a carbon-neutral economy and finally identify the interventions and impacts from different sectors to Net Zero Transitions in Manufacturing.
-The outcome of this work provides an opportunity to understand what the manufacturing sector identifies as Net Zero transitions and opens-up conversations on the role of other sectors in achieving Net Zero Manufacturing.
-# Objective
-To seek advanced knowledge and practices related to the Net Zero transition in the manufacturing sector It endorses an interdisciplinary perspective and a holistic approach.
+# **Mapping the Path to Net Zero**

+## **Abstract**
+The manufacturing sector is pivotal to global decarbonization efforts aimed at achieving Net Zero emissions by 2050.
+Its influence extends beyond internal operations, shaping the development and production of technologies essential for a low-carbon future.
+Although several national Net Zero strategies exist—for example, the United Kingdom’s 2050 roadmap developed by Inspire PLC and Make UK—these roadmaps often focus primarily on manufacturing and sub-manufacturing domains.
+As a result, the potential roles, impacts, and synergies of other interconnected sectors are frequently overlooked.

+Existing research similarly centers on core manufacturing activities without adopting a broader, cross-sectoral perspective.
+To address this gap, this study performs a **bibliometric analysis** to map the research landscape on manufacturing-related Net Zero transitions and conducts a **systematic literature review** to examine how other sectors influence and enable manufacturing’s decarbonization journey.
+The findings identify key cross-sectoral interventions, interdependencies, and opportunities that can accelerate progress toward Net Zero manufacturing.

+---

+## **Objectives**
+This work seeks to advance interdisciplinary understanding of Net Zero transitions within the manufacturing sector by:

-•	Conducting a Bibliometric analysis, identifying key themes, trends, and knowledge gaps, and mapping the research landscape on manufacturing and Net Zero transitions.
+- Conducting a **bibliometric analysis** to identify dominant themes, research trends, and knowledge gaps.
-•	Investigating the domains that are interconnected to the manufacturing sectors that are contributing to carbon emissions and exploring their roles in the manufacturing sector.
+- Examining **interdependent sectors** that contribute to manufacturing-related emissions and influence transition pathways.
-•	Finding and measuring the efficacy and scalability of solutions from other industries that aid in manufacturing’s shift to Net Zero.
+- Assessing the **effectiveness and scalability** of solutions originating from non-manufacturing sectors that support decarbonization.
-•	Propose integrated strategies for Net Zero transitions that leverage cross-sectoral synergies and address systemic challenges.
+- Proposing **integrated, cross-sectoral strategies** that leverage synergies and address systemic barriers in achieving Net Zero manufacturing.

+---

+## **Research Questions**
+1. **R1:** What is the current research landscape in Net Zero transitions?
+2. **R2:** Which other sectors are linked to manufacturing in the context of Net Zero transitions?
+3. **R3:** What cross-sectoral interventions or connections can support the manufacturing sector in achieving Net Zero?

+---

+## **Results**

+### **R1: Current Research Landscape**
+Bibliometric analysis shows that the most influential studies focus heavily on sustainable practices within the **renewable energy sector**.
+The literature highlights the importance of global collaboration among industries, governments, and research institutions.
+Such cooperation fosters technological advancements and policy innovations that reduce emissions both **within** manufacturing operations and **across external systems** that influence manufacturing activities.

+### **R2: Cross-Sectoral Linkages with Manufacturing**
+The findings reveal several **interdependent sectors** that significantly impact manufacturing emissions.
+These include energy, transportation, construction, waste management, and digital technologies.
+Their interactions demonstrate that manufacturing does not operate in isolation; rather, it is embedded within a broader ecosystem of sectors that collectively determine carbon outcomes.
+Effective Net Zero transitions therefore require **coordinated cross-industry collaboration**, shared policy frameworks, and integrated technological solutions.